tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 # Exchanges

-The hybrid authentication exchanges is illustrated in an example depicted in {{hybrid-auth-figure}}, the key exchange uses PPK, however it could be other key exchanges that involves PQC algorithm since how key exchange is done is transparent to authentication.
+The hybrid authentication exchanges is illustrated in an example depicted in {{hybrid-auth-figure}}, using PPK as defined in {{RFC8784}} during key exchange, however it could be other key exchanges that involves PQC algorithm since how key exchange is done is transparent to authentication.

 ~~~~~~~~~~~
 Initiator                         Responder